shoreless-ltd/tbg-mattermost/README.md

 ### 3: Activate the Module

 You can now enable the module from the configuration section in The Bug Genie.

-### 4: The Bug Genie
+### 4: Per-Project Settings

 After activating the module, head over to the settings of the project you like to integrate into your Mattermost channel.
 Under '''Other Project Details >